igor47/blog/_posts/2016-09-12-heart-disease-in-the-ussr.md

 My dad was already planning to come to Moscow, but my mom calls his boss at the ship-building plant, who puts him on the next plane.
 Because in the USSR, family is not allowed to visit in the hospital, Mom enrolls temporarily as a hospital worker so she can spend time with me while I recover.

-Although gangrene started in my arm, it slowly recovered.
+Although gangrene starts in my arm, it slowly recovers.
 I lost a lot of range of motion in it -- for instance, when crawling I kept the left hand balled up in a fist.
 To help in the recovery, Prof. Falkovsky connects my mom to a woman named Valentina Nikolayevna.
 She is a neurologist, but she also practices alternative medicine -- probably not legal, but she has cover from her husband, a KGB officer.